oogunbiyi21/stats-compass-core/ARCHITECTURE.md

 def tool_name(state: DataFrameState, params: InputModel) -> ResultModel
 ```

-This is intentional - it allows the MCP server to inject the shared state instance into each tool call.
+This is intentional - it allows the hosting server (e.g., stats-compass-mcp) to inject the shared state instance into each tool call.

 ### 2. Workflow Tools Return Step-by-Step Results